cartesi/rollups-examples/auction/README.md

 The DApp also relies on a couple of components provided along with the [other examples](../README.md#examples):

-- A Cartesi NFT contract that can be used to mint tokens to be auctioned.
+- An NFT contract that can be used to mint tokens to be auctioned.
 For more information about how to mint example NFTs, refer to the [`common-contracts` documentation](../common-contracts).
+- An ERC-20 contract that can be used to place bids.
 - A Command-line tool to send commands to the DApp.
 Please refer to the [Front-end console documentation](../frontend-console) for more details.